 “I walked by him,” I said.
 “He didn’t touch me.”

 I took a drink, set my glass down.
 “Anyway, I’m so grateful to be number six.”
 That got a few grudging laughs.
-Us younger ones definitely had it easier.
+We younger ones definitely had it easier.
 And that was my point.
 “The older kids,” I said, “you had it so much harder than we did.
 You took the hits back in the day.
 Now I feel like it’s my turn.
 Take one for the team.”

 They’d been thanking me ever since I’d taken on this work with my dad two years before.
 Did I really feel like I was getting whacked by him?
 Stepping into a curveball?